 Mental Health First Aid training

-Identify.
+Notice.
 Understand.
 Respond.

-Mental Health First Aid is an international skills-based training course that teaches participants about mental illness and substance-misuse and how to help or support someone experiencing a mental health or substance use challenge or crisis.
+Mental Health First Aid is an international skills-based training that teaches participants about mental illness and substance-misuse and how to support someone experiencing a mental health or substance use challenge or crisis.
 The goal is to make Mental Health First Aid as common as CPR, reducing stigma while emphasizing hope and recovery.

 For courses open to the public, please refer to the MHFA webiste.